Miss Universe 1995

 Miss Universe 1995 was the 44th Miss Universe pageant, held at the Windhoek Country Club Resort in Windhoek, Namibia on 12 May 1995.
 Chelsi Smith of the United States was crowned by Sushmita Sen of India at the conclusion of the event.
+This marks the first and so far only time the pageant has been held in Africa.
 Eighty-two contestants competed in this year.
-This marks the first and so far only time the pageant has been held in Africa.'